On fractional smoothness and $L_p$-approximation on the Gaussian space: An approximation problem in

-where $c_{(\ref{thm:L_p-error-equivalence})}\ge 1$ is the constant from Theorem \ref{thm:L_p-error-equivalence}. \end{theorem}
+where $c_{\fontsize{8.36pt}{10pt}\selectfont{(\ref{thmLp-error-equivalence})}}\ge1$ is the constant from Theorem~\ref{thmLp-error-equivalence}. \end{theorem}

-For the proof we need the following lemma that extends \cite[Lemma 3.8]{Gei19}.
+For the proof, we need the following lemma that extends \cite{Gei19}, Lemma~3.8.

-\begin{lemma} Let \(0< \theta \leq 1\) and \(0< p < \infty\).
-Assume that $(\phi_t)_{t\in [0,1)}$ is a measurable process where all paths are continuous and non-negative.
-Then the following assertions are equivalent: \begin{enumerate}[{\rm (i)}] \item There exists a constant \(c_1 >0\) such that
+\begin{lemma} Let $0< \theta\leq1$ and $0< p < \infty$.
+Assume that $(\phi_t)_{t\in[0,1)}$ is a measurable process where all paths are continuous and nonnegative.
+Then the following assertions are equivalent: \begin{longlist}[(iii)] \item[(i)] There exists a constant $c_1 >0$ such that